itsjunwei/Realtime-SELD-Edge/README.md

 ## Scripts

-Currently, this repository contains the scripts used to benchmark the feature extraction and inference speeds
+Currently, this repository contains the scripts used to benchmark the feature extraction and inference speeds.
+We hope that these will help advance the research on real-time SELD systems.

 * `audio_device_checker.py` helps you to determine which audio device index to use for the PyAudio integration.
 * `comparing_feature_extraction.py` benchmarks the feature extraction speeds without any multi-threadining involved.